Crypto-TII/nnbits/README.md

 # create working directory for analysis results
 mkdir 'demo_speck32_roundid6'
 ```
+### Create a configuration file

-Create a configuration file `config.cfg` file in the working directory (e.g. via `vim 'demo_speck32_roundid6/config.cfg'`) with the following content:
+Create a configuration file `config.cfg` file in the working directory (e.g. via `vim 'demo_speck32_roundid6/config.cfg'`) with the following content.
+The configuration file contains all details for the ensemble training, such as the path for the data to be analyzed (`DATAPATH`) or the number of `NEURAL_NETWORKS`.
 ```python
 DATAPATH = "speck_32_64/round6_sequences300k.npy"
 # ensemble settings